 And the more you do it, the better you get.

 The more you do it, the more knowledge you spread.
 And knowledge actually matters.
-If just one person learns something from what you do, that knowledge has made an impact that could spread to other consumers.
+If just one person learns something from your copywriting, that knowledge has made an impact which could then spread to other customers.

 It could grow your business.